ugonnaagwu/practicechangeremote/Week 2/[ENG2.1]Clean Coding Guide.md

 - @params: These are the parameters the function or component accepts and uses.
 If a `?` is part of the type, it signifies this is optional.
 Anything else given is required to properly use the function or component.
 You may list as many @params as you wish
 - @returns: Coupled with `{type}`, it describes what is returned at the end of the function.
 If there is no return, it is highly suggested to list `{void}`.

-For more information on the full list of inline documation for Javascript/Typescript, see this [article by Wordpress](https://developer.wordpress.org/coding-standards/inline-documentation-standards/javascript/).
+For more information on the full list of inline documentation for Javascript/Typescript, see this [article by Wordpress](https://developer.wordpress.org/coding-standards/inline-documentation-standards/javascript/).

 ## Documentation